akononovicius/physRisk-content-repository/articles/2018/emm-order-book-model.md

 The model is initialized with a full order book.
 Here, full order book means that for every possible quote there is a single limit order at that quote.
-All quotes bellow current price are filled with bid market orders, while all quotes above current price are filled with ask market orders.
+All quotes below current price are filled with bid market orders, while all quotes above current price are filled with ask market orders.

 Market orders arrive at rates \\\( \lambda^{-} \\\) and \\\( \lambda^{+} \\\) for